Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-19-sewing-sampler.md

 ### Tip for my 'past self'

-One thing I would tell my ‘past self’ when approaching sewing is to take it one step, one stitch at a time.
+One thing I would tell my ‘past self’ when approaching sewing is to take it one step and one stitch at a time.
 This asgnment has taught me the patience and time needed to complete a specific stitch.
 For example, with the backstitch, I aimed to keep my segments even so the “Williams” lettering looked cohesive.
 But at times, I rushed, pushing the needle through one side without fully pulling it out, causing the yarn to tangle and slowing me down.
 That’s when I realized it’s better to go steady than to try finishing too quickly.